jaspector

 New structure construction, alterations/additions, accessory buildings, moving, and demolition all require a permit.

+Building permit fees in South Shore, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Flat $50 for projects under $10,000, $100 for projects over $10,000.

-1. Complete the single-page building permit application, including project description, estimated construction cost, and type of work (new structure, alteration/addition, accessory building, moving, or demolition).
+To apply for a building permit in South Shore, KY, follow these steps: 1.
+Complete the single-page building permit application, including project description, estimated construction cost, and type of work (new structure, alteration/addition, accessory building, moving, or demolition).
 2. Accompany the application with a sketch showing north direction, setbacks, adjacent buildings, and any other requested information.
 3. Pay the applicable fee ($50 if total project cost is under $10,000; $100 if over) and submit the packet at the town office.

-Other cities in Greenup County
+Other jurisdictions in Greenup County.

-View all Greenup County jurisdictions →
+All Greenup County jurisdictions →